 Impacts are generally described below.
 Under Alternative 1, the No-Action Alternative, all impacts are compared to baseline conditions.
 Under Alternatives 2-6 impacts are compared to what would happen under Alternative 1.
-Impacts are summarized for the National Elk Refuge and Grand Teton National Park; potential impacts in adjacent areas are more fully described in the Draft Environmental Impact Statement.
+Impacts are summarized for the National Elk Refuge and Grand Teton National Park; potential impacts in adjacent areas are more fully described in the Final Environmental Impact Statement.

-No resources or values in Grand Teton National Park or John D. Rockefeller, Jr., Memorial Parkway would be impaired under any of the alternatives being considered, although an outbreak of a non-endemic infectious disease could cause major adverse impacts to both the elk and bison populations.
+No resources or values in Grand Teton National Park or John D. Rockefeller, Jr., Memorial Parkway would be impaired under any alternative, although an outbreak of a non-endemic infectious disease could cause major adverse impacts to both the elk and bison populations.